antonio-pedro99/irctc-app/README.md

 ## Backend

 The backend of this app is also in separate github repository, but not available for public.
+The Database technology being used is MySQL 8.
+We used python FastAPI to build the backend(APIs) For read more about FastAPI head over: https://fastapi.tiangolo.com/

 ### Credits: